commonsearch/cosr-front/CONTRIBUTING.md

 ## Contributing to issues

+We have a complete tutorial on [how to send your first Frontend patch](https://about.commonsearch.org/developer/tutorials/first-frontend-patch)!

 All our [issues](https://github.com/commonsearch/cosr-front/issues) are tagged by difficulty, language and status.
 The label [help wanted](https://github.com/commonsearch/cosr-front/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) indicates that you are welcome to start investigating the issue immediately!

 If you are not sure yet on how to fix an issue, **don't worry**!
 Just post a comment in the issue saying that you are interested and a maintainer will help you.
 We really want to make it as easy as we can for newcomers and you will be welcomed with open arms.